-Let the radius of the hollow cylinder, and the solid sphere be R and the mass M .
+Let the radius and mass of the hollow cylinder, and the solid sphere be R and M respectively.

-Let the magnitude of the torque applied to the cylinder and the sphere is τ , Which produce angular accelerations α1 and α2 respectively in the cylinder and the sphere
+Let the magnitude of the torque applied to the cylinder and the sphere is τ , which produce angular accelerations α1 and α2 respectively in the cylinder and the sphere

 τ = I1 α1 = I2 α2

-The expression for the rolling motion wen slip is absent is,
+The expression for the rolling motion when slip is absent is,

 Now the speed of the 2m particle placed at left side is